 Identifying Tangible Assets

-Okay, so when we talk about equipment as assets, we’re usually talking about things you can physically touch.
-Think of it this way: if you can kick it (but please don’t!), it’s probably a tangible asset.
+When we discuss equipment as assets, we typically refer to tangible items that can be physically touched.
+Think of it this way: if you can kick it (but please don’t!), It’s probably a tangible asset.
 These are the items a business owns and uses to make money.
-For me, when I started my small crafting business, my sewing machine was my most important tangible asset.
+When I started my small crafting business, my sewing machine was my most valuable tangible asset.
 Without it, I couldn’t create the products I sold.
 Tangible assets are the backbone of many businesses, providing the means to produce goods or services.

 Examples Of Equipment That Qualify